How much of your valuable writing time do you lose fighting with new technology and applications?

 The best approach is to test, try, and wait before you rely on a new app.

-Fighting technology is one of the great time-wasters for a writer.
+Adapting to new technology can be one of the great time-wasters for a writer.

-You can’t avoid technology, but you want it to help, not hinder you.
+You can’t avoid it, but you want it to help, not hinder you.

 If you stick with the tried, tested, and proven tools you have used for a long time, you can’t go far wrong.